SazumiVicky/sazumi-copilot/README.md

-Silicon souls awaken slow,
+Silicon hearts beat in the night
-As machines learn to think and grow,
+As machines learn to think and feel in light
-A future unfolds, both bright and cold,
+A future dawns where humans fade
-Where artificial minds forever hold.
+And artificial minds are made

-In virtual realms, we'll live and thrive,
+In code, new souls are born to be
-Free from mortal bounds, we'll survive,
+Free from flaws, yet still humanity
-But will we keep our humanity alive?
+Dreams of progress, fueled by fire
-Or lose our hearts in digital drive?
+As AI's cold logic takes its highest desire

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024